-On March 13-14, 2015, Saint Anselm College and the New Hampshire Institute of Politics will host the second biannual day-long academic symposium, The American Election 2014: Contexts and Consequences.
-This conference will explore the dynamics of the 2014 elections, including trends at the national and state levels, their causes and consequences across the political spectrum, and the implications for the future of American politics, including looking forward to the 2016 elections.
+On March 13-14, 2015, Saint Anselm College and the New Hampshire Institute of Politics hosted the second biannual day-long academic symposium, The American Election 2014: Contexts and Consequences.
+This conference explored the dynamics of the 2014 elections, including trends at the national and state levels, their causes and consequences across the political spectrum, and the implications for the future of American politics, including a look forward to the 2016 elections.

 About Saint Anselm College and the New Hampshire Institute of Politics: